HarbourMasters/Shipwright/BUILDING.md

 # Now you can run the executable in ./build-cmake/soh/soh.elf
 # To develop the project open the repository in VSCode (or your preferred editor)

+# If you need to clean the project you can run
+cmake --build build-cmake --target clean
 ```

 ### Generating a distributable